How to Appeal a Health Insurance Claim Denial in 5 Steps

 A worried woman with an arm sling reads a letter about her denied health insurance claim.

 People file claims with their health insurance provider to help cover the cost of essential medical care like doctor visits or unexpected treatments.
-Claim denials can arise for various reasons — from out-of-network providers and missing documents to disputes over what's covered.
+Claim denials happen for many reasons, from out-of-network providers and missing documents to disputes over what's covered.
 Such denials can leave you feeling overwhelmed and facing costs you thought were covered.

-The good news is that a denied claim doesn’t have to be the final word.
-By understanding why the claim was rejected, gathering the right documents and knowing how to appeal through internal and external reviews, you can improve your chances of getting your claim approved.
+But a denied claim doesn’t have to be the final word.
+By understanding why the claim was rejected, gathering the right documents and knowing how to appeal through internal and external reviews, you improve your chances of getting your claim approved.

 Key Takeaways